Brainspotting Therapy in Whitefish Bay, WI

 Some experiences leave lasting impacts that simple coping mechanisms can’t fully address.
 When trauma, anxiety, or distressing memories keep you stuck, finding an effective therapeutic approach is crucial.

-Brainspotting is a powerful, brain-body-based therapeutic approach that helps individuals process and heal from emotional trauma, anxiety, performance blocks, and deeply rooted psychological distress.
-Developed by Dr. David Grand, Brainspotting works by identifying, targeting, and releasing unprocessed trauma stored in the subcortical brain—the part of the brain responsible for emotions, memory, and physical regulation.
+Brainspotting is a powerful, brain-body-based therapy that helps individuals process and heal from emotional trauma, anxiety, performance blocks, negative self-beliefs, and deeply rooted psychological distress.
+Developed by Dr. David Grand, it works by identifying and releasing unprocessed trauma stored in the subcortical brain; the part of the brain responsible for emotions, memory, and physical regulation.

 What Is Brainspotting?